 Despite this low number, the study also identified that runners with stronger hip abductors had a lower risk of developing Runners Knee during their first 50km of running, compared to those who were classified as weak.

-Is this the holy grail of running injury prevention?
+Is strengthening your butt muscles the holy grail of running knee pain prevention?

 That’s perhaps a step too far!